kioskprotocol/contracts/README.md

 function productURL(uint256 DIN) public constant returns (string)
 ```

 For now, only URL resolvers are supported.
-In the future, we will add support for [IPFS](https://ipfs.io/) and potentially other types of resolvers.
+In the future, we may add support for [IPFS](https://ipfs.io/) and other types of resolvers.

 If you are only listing a few products, you should use the [PublicURLResolver](contracts/resolvers/PublicURLResolver.sol).
 Otherwise, you can deploy your own [URLResolver](contracts/resolvers/URLResolver.sol) contract.